 2. Heating and air conditioning solutions

-has.
+a.
 Geothermal heating

 b.
-High performance heat pumps
+High-performance heat pumps

-Heat pumps are particularly suitable for larger properties.
-They allow you to heat or cool a space using renewable energy (air, water or soil).
-Modern systems are able to extract heat from outside into the home, or vice versa, allowing for optimal temperature control at lower cost and with a minimal carbon footprint.
+Heat pumps are particularly well-suited to large properties.
+They allow for heating or cooling a space using renewable energy (air, water, or ground).
+Modern systems can extract heat from the outside and transfer it into the house, or vice versa, thus enabling optimal temperature control at a lower cost and with a minimal carbon footprint.

 c.
-Low consumption air conditioning
+Low-energy air conditioning

 3. Thermal and acoustic insulation

-has.
+a.
 Attic and wall insulation

 b.
-Energy efficient windows
+Energy-efficient windows

 4. Solar energy and renewable solutions

-has.
+a.
 Photovoltaic solar panels

 b.
 Solar thermal systems